 Based on the type of scar you exhibit, the doctor may perform a variety of scar revision procedures.
-If you exhibit a raised scar, the doctor may gradually shave down the elevated tissue to match the surrounding skin.
+If you exhibit a raised scar, the doctor may gradually shave down the elevated tissue or use certain laser techniques to match the surrounding skin.

 In a fusiform excision surgery, the doctor will make an ellipses-shaped incision around the scar and remove the tissue.
 In a partial or serial excision surgery, the doctor will make an elliptical incision as noted, but may not be able to entirely remove the scar in one procedure.
 Follow-ups may be necessary.